single

 She shortened her name to Maria D’Amato and began working with future Lovin’ Spoonful frontman John Sebastian and then teamed up with David Grisman and Stefan Grossman to become the Even Dozen Jug Band.
 They recorded just one self-titled album before splitting up.
 The following year she was invited to join Jim Kweskin & His Jug Band as a featured vocalist.
 The band comprised Fritz Richmond, Geoff Muldaur, Bob Siggins and Bruno Wolfe.
 Geoff Muldaur was the guitarist whom Maria later married and took his surname for her professional name.

 Her marriage to Geoff ended in 1972 but she retained his surname and thus begun her solo career.
-She recalled the early days and the making of her first album, Waitress in a Donut Shop in an interview with Song Facts, “I was making my first solo album for Warner Brothers in 1973, and I had just recently separated from my then-husband, Geoff Muldaur, who not only was my partner, but also my musical partner, and sort of the mastermind of, musically, whatever we did together.
+She recalled the early days and the making of her second album, Waitress in a Donut Shop in an interview with Song Facts, “I was making my first solo album for Warner Brothers in 1973, and I had just recently separated from my then-husband, Geoff Muldaur, who not only was my partner, but also my musical partner, and sort of the mastermind of, musically, whatever we did together.
 So being a solo artist was completely strange and alien and rather scary territory for me.”

 The album was recorded in California but initially sparked little interest.
 Later the same year she met a songwriter called David Nichtern, who later became a teacher of Shambhala Buddhism, and he contributed a handful of songs to her eponymous second album.
 “I actually produced the demo (in Woodstock) that got Maria her Warner Bros individual artist deal,” recalled Nichtern, “so I was on the map already with them to that extent.
 On that demo was a song I wrote called I Never Did Sing You a Lovesong which made it onto the album but was re-recorded.”
 He also contributed Midnight at the Oasis and Three Dollar Bill, the latter of which was co-written with Dr John.